 AMY GOODMAN: I was interested that Superior Foods said that they must comply with local labor law.
 What is the local labor law in Guatemala?

 CHARLES KERNAGHAN: It’s extremely contradictory.
-It defines a child as someone who’s under fourteen years of age.
-So, legally in Guatemala you could work from fourteen up.
-But then they have loopholes so that ten- or eleven-year-olds can work, if it’s an apprenticeship and if their parents agree and if it’s light work.
+It defines a child as someone who’s under 14 years of age.
+So, legally in Guatemala you could work from 14 up.
+But then they have loopholes so that 10- or 11-year-olds can work, if it’s an apprenticeship and if their parents agree and if it’s light work.
 It’s not very good labor law.
-It says at one place the work week is works forty-five hours.
-In the next sentence, it says it’s forty-eight hours.
+It says at one place the work week is works 45 hours.
+In the next sentence, it says it’s 48 hours.
 I mean, it’s all over the map, and it’s not enforced.
-There is absolutely 100% zero enforcement of these labor laws.
+There is absolutely 100 percent zero enforcement of these labor laws.

 AMY GOODMAN: Explain CAFTA.
 Explain its effect and the role of the Democrats and the Republicans.

 CHARLES KERNAGHAN: Well you know, the CAFTA agreement just squeaked through with two votes in the House.
 It was not very popular.
 It’s certainly not popular in Central America.
 People see what’s going on.
 So this is an agreement —

 AMY GOODMAN: The Central American Free Trade Agreement.